apache/iceberg/python/CONTRIBUTING.md

 In contrast to the name, it doesn't run on the git pre-commit hook by default.
 If this is something that you like, you can set this up by running `pre-commit install`.

+You can bump the integrations to the latest version using `pre-commit autoupdate`.
+This will check if there is a newer version of `{black,mypy,isort,...}` and update the yaml.

 ## Testing

 For Python, we use pytest in combination with coverage to maintain 90% code coverage